Curchorem: Rail

 Curchorem railway station is one of Goa's oldest railway station.
 Curchorem railway station comes under South Western Railway line.
 This line was laid in the year 1880.
 Tome Caetano de Costa from Aldona, Bardez, a Catholic carpenter was entrusted with laying of the railway line and construction of Curchorem-Sanvordem railway station.
-One of the main contractor of the rail line from Marmagoa to Collem was Cosme Damiao Noronha and his sub-contractor was Tome Caetano de Costa.
+One of the main contractor of the rail line from Marmugoa to Collem was Cosme Damiao Noronha and his sub-contractor was Tome Caetano de Costa.
 Curchorem-Sanvordem was covered with thick forests and wild animals, so that people used to think that Sanvordem forms an outer limit of Goa.

 The Portuguese government asked the British government to start the railway line.
 This was the most difficult task as hills had to be cut down, tunnels dug and thick forest to be cleared.

 Road

-Curchorem is connected by road to other cities like Margao, Ponda, Quepem and also other towns of Goa state.
+Curchorem is connected by road to other cities like Margao, Ponda, Quepem and also other cities and towns of Goa.